 Method C) Program Development based on expressed client need.
-In the new initiative, the WellBerg project, referred to above, Community Health Education staff used the needs and interest survey information, to make decisions within the department about program development.
+Community Health Education staff used the needs and interest survey information, to make decisions within the department about program development.

 Method D): Formal needs assessment conducted by an external consultant.
 When a formal needs assessment by a consultant is commissioned by the hospital, the intent is to respond to identified needs with a new community benefit program.
 For example the most recent consultant needs assessment (FY 05) discussed above, was a result of a charge by the health system's Board and President to identify a priority community health need and develop an intervention in response.
 In that case, the highest level of decision makers drove the process through their charge.
 However, the specific health problem selected to focus on was driven by the information the consultant gathered from key informant interviews and from public health data from City, County, and State health departments.
 The consultant then made recommendations of priority areas, and the executive management and Community Mission Committee of the Board made the selection of a specific health need, Congestive Heart Failure, to address with a community benefit intervention.